laravel/docs/fortify.md

 <a name="authentication"></a>
 ## Authentication

 To get started, we need to instruct Fortify how to return our "login" view.
 Remember, Fortify is a headless authentication library.
-If you would like a frontend implementation of Laravel's authentication features that is already completed for you, you should use an [application starter kit](/docs/{{version}}/starter-kits).
+If you would like a frontend implementation of Laravel's authentication features that are already completed for you, you should use an [application starter kit](/docs/{{version}}/starter-kits).

 All of the authentication view's rendering logic may be customized using the appropriate methods available via the `Laravel\Fortify\Fortify` class.
 Typically, you should call this method from the `boot` method of your application's `App\Providers\FortifyServiceProvider` class.
 Fortify will take care of defining the `/login` route that returns this view: